 With Colorado’s extra-long winters you can apply November 1st through April 30th at any point in time.
 This is a great program offered by our state and it is worth taking a look at the eligibility requirements to see if you can receive help.

 If after you apply for LEAP assistance you are still having a hard time paying your energy bill Energy Outreach Colorado can assist you.
 Their mission is to help find local grants to offer extra help for those in dire need.
 The caveat is that you have to apply for LEAP assistance first to receive other grants from these other sources.

-To be eligible for extra help you must be at least 30 days late on your energy bill and your gross income must be at or below 80 percent of the area’s median income.
+To be eligible for the extra help you must be at least 30 days late on your energy bill and your gross income must be at or below 80 percent of the area’s median income.
 Applicants must be directly responsible for the bill but they do not have to be the account holder.
-You can find out more information by visiting Energy Outreach’s website.
+You can find out more information by visiting the Energy Outreach’s website.

 Eligibility Still Requires Responsibility

 With all that being said, eligibility for assistance does not mean eligibility to be irresponsible.
 E3 Power is all about conservation and so is the state of Colorado.
 LEAP is only there to offer partial help which means it is definitely in your best interest to follow common energy-saving practices.

 Try lowering your energy bill by replacing your light bulbs with LED or energy star bulbs, unplug appliances and chargers, and make sure to keep your thermostat at 68 degrees.
 E3 Power offers energy audits that help to find air leaks that are not visible to the homeowner.
 Once we locate the air leaks we can seal them and will make a tremendous difference in your home.